jewish cambridge

 Hebrew College offers a variety of excellent classes, a non-denominational rabbinical school, and beit midrash programs in the summer and during the year.

 Kavod House (The Kavod Jewish Social Justice House) is an innovative project to create community for 20-30-something Jews and connect them with social action opportunities.
-They are located in Brookline, near Washington Square.
+They are located in Jamaica Plain.

-Minyan Shaleym is a traditional egalitarian community that meets every Shabbat morning in the auditorium of Temple Sinai in Brookline.
+Minyan Shaleym is a traditional egalitarian community that meets every other Shabbat morning and holidays on the third floor of Congregation Kehillath Israel in Brookline, as well as for monthly kabbalat shabbat services followed by a potluck dinner.

-The Vilna Shul is home to monthly Friday night services where young Jewish adults pray and share Shabbat dinner in a Beacon Hill synagogue built in the early 1900s and currently undergoing restoration.
+The Vilna Shul is home to monthly Friday night services where young Jewish adults pray and share Shabbat dinner in a Beacon Hill synagogue built in the early 1900s and recently restored.

 Washington Square Minyan is a community dedicated to serious egalitarian davening in a family-friendly environment.
-They have separate seating without a divider, and currently meet in the Community Room at Hebrew Senior Life (1550 Beacon Street in Brookline).
+They have separate seating without a divider, and currently meet in the in the downstairs chapel of Congregation Kehillath Israel (KI) at 384 Harvard Street, Brookline.

 For many more links and information about the Jewish community in and around Cambridge and Boston, check out Shalom Boston.